 For contracts entered into between September 2016 and January 2017, the first part of the termination clause changed.
 Instead, 25% of the total price was payable if termination occurred immediately after accepting the medical treatment program but before the consultation with the medical doctor.
 The other parts remained unchanged.

 For contracts entered into after January 2017, the second part of the initial termination clause was changed.
 50% was removed and instead the contracts stated that termination could be immediate without charge only if this occurred within 2 days after consultation with the medical doctor and only by paying for the goods and services provided.
-However, an additional right was given to the consumer where in case the medical doctor determined that the consumer was unsuitable for treatment for hair loss condition, the consultant would refund all monies already paid.
+However, an additional right was given to the consumer where in case the medical doctor determined that the consumer was unsuitable for treatment for the hair loss condition, the consultant would refund all monies already paid by the consumer.

 Unfair Contract Terms

-The Court found that there was an imbalance in the parties' rights and obligations because refund was limited and a 2 day period for a consumer to decide whether to proceed was too short.
+The Court found that there was an imbalance in the parties’ rights and obligations because refund under the contract was limited and a 2 day period for a consumer to decide whether to proceed was too short.
 Further, it was found that no explanation was provided to justify the increase in the termination charge from 50% to 100%.
 The patient could not make an informed choice about whether the treatment was suitable and suffered financially if the entire payment had to made.
-The consumer had to make a commitment for payment before getting any opportunity to receive and consider medical advice and make a decision as to whether agree or refuse the medical treatment.
-These termination terms were caught by section 23 and 24 of the Australian Consumer Law.
-Section 23 deems the terms unfair and, accordingly, section 24 voids them.
+The consumer had to make a commitment for payment before getting any opportunity to receive and consider medical advice and make a decision as to whether to agree or refuse the medical treatment.
+These termination terms were caught by sections 23 and 24 of the Australian Consumer Law.
+Section 23 deemed the terms unfair and, accordingly, section 24 voided them.

 Fair Termination Clause